lechnerc77/create-funcdocker-cli/README.md

    npm link
    ```

-You can now call the CLI via
+You can now call the CLI via:

 ```shell
 create-funcdocker